cleverness/cleverness-to-do-list-plugin/readme.txt

 3. Settings Page

 == Changelog ==

+= 3.1.1 =
+* Fixed issue with todochecklist shortcode and categories
+* Fixed issue with todolist shortcode and fields appearing that aren't enabled

 = 3.1 =
 * Lowered the number of database calls when showing to-do items